Associate Professor, Geography and Social Anthropology, Norwegian University of Science and Technology

 Biography

 Arthur Mason is a political anthropologist specializing in energy security and ecological vulnerability in the global North.
-He is currently a Visiting Senior Fellow in the Department of Anthropology at the London School of Economics and Political Science.
-His books examine the relational worlds of political and industry elites and the intermediary experts through whom energy futures are imagined, staged, and governed.
-He is a co-editor (with Michael Watts) of the forthcoming volume The Corridor of Impact, which reconceptualizes infrastructure corridors as evolving socio-technical formations and will be presented at Energy Ethics 2026 at the University of St Andrews.
-His forthcoming project, Paparazzi Ethnography: An Anthropology of Surfaces and Curated Interactions, develops a methodological and theoretical intervention into the study of expertise and visibility.
-This work serves as a precursor to his 2024–2026 book trilogy, Inside the Energy Salon, which advances a critique of how consultant expertise shapes global governance through visual, affective, and performative authority.
+He is Visiting Senior Fellow in the Department of Anthropology at the London School of Economics and Political Science and a Research Associate in the Department of Anthropology at SOAS University of London.
+His research examines the relational worlds of political and industry elites and the intermediary experts through whom energy futures are imagined, staged, and governed.
+He is co-editor, with Michael Watts, of the forthcoming volume The Corridor of Impact, which reconceptualizes infrastructure corridors as evolving socio-technical formations and will be presented at Energy Ethics 2026 at the University of St Andrews.
+His forthcoming book, Paparazzi Ethnography: An Anthropology of Surfaces and Curated Interactions, develops a methodological approach to studying expertise, visibility, and staged interaction in elite policy environments.
+This work also informs his 2024-2026 Routledge trilogy, Inside the Energy Salon, on consultant expertise and contemporary energy governance.

 Selected publications